dotnet/docs-maui/docs/platform-integration/device/geolocation.md

 # [Windows](#tab/windows)

-On Windows, altitude is returned in meters.
-For more information, see the [AltitudeReferenceSystem](/uwp/api/windows.devices.geolocation.geopoint.altitudereferencesystem#Windows_Devices_Geolocation_Geopoint_AltitudeReferenceSystem) reference documentation.
+On Windows, altitude is returned in meters. <!-- For more information, see the [AltitudeReferenceSystem](/uwp/api/windows.devices.geolocation.geopoint.altitudereferencesystem#Windows_Devices_Geolocation_Geopoint_AltitudeReferenceSystem) reference documentation.-->

 -----
 <!-- markdownlint-enable MD024 -->